TelenorStartIoT/tutorials/03-arduino-mkrnb1500-udp/README.md

 ## 2. Assemble the Arduino Dev-Kit

 In this chapter you will learn how to assemble and connect the Arduino dev-kit to the Arduino Desktop IDE.
-You will also communicate with the dev-kit in order to check the firmware version and retrieve the IMSI and IMEI numbers that you will need to register you dev-kit in the MIC platform.
+You will also communicate with the dev-kit in order to retrieve the IMSI and IMEI numbers that you will need to register you dev-kit in the MIC platform.
 More on that in a later chapter, let us first assemble the dev-kit.

 ### Attach the Antenna and Insert the SIM Card